Asaphodes chlamydota: Habitat and host plants

+Behaviour

+Adult A. chlamydota are present during the months of November to April.
+Specimens have also been collected in October and are said to be present in Otago from September.
 A. chlamyota adults are regarded as having intermediate flight powers and remain active during light breezes.

-Behaviour

-Adult A. chlamydota are regarded as being present during the months of November to April.
-Specimens have also been collected in October and is said to be present in Otago from September.
+They are attracted to light and have been collected via a mercury vapour light trap.